top of page

 • Remember that admin and overhead don't disappear when you scale

-• Your clinical expertise plus your leadership capacity is worth more than clinical skills alone
+• Your clinical expertise, plus your leadership capacity, is worth more than clinical skills alone

 • Billable hours per week